 A national flag represents a country’s beliefs, history, aspirations, and status, among other factors.
 All 195 countries in the world have designed flags with specific meanings for their symbols and colors.
 Most of these flags have changed over time, especially after the occurrence of important historical events in the country.
 Although no two national flags are the same, some flags closely resemble each other, including Chad and Romania, Ireland and Ivory Coast, and Luxembourg and Netherlands.
 However, in history, two countries have once shared the same national flag without knowing.

 For a very long time, Haiti and Liechtenstein used the same flag design without knowing.
-Both countries had a bicolored flag that featured two equal-sized horizontal bands of red and blue colors at the bottom and top, respectively.
+Both countries had a bicolored flag that featured two equal-sized horizontal bands of blue and red colors at the top and bottom, respectively.
 It was during the 1936 Summer Olympics that Liechtenstein and Haiti discovered that they shared the same flag.
 With this discovery, the two countries decided to modify their flags by adding some symbols but retaining the original flag colors.
 Today, the two flags remain similar in color, with the only difference being the symbols and their position on the flags.

 The Current Haitian Flag